Weinstein handlebodies for complements of smoothed toric divisors: Introduction

-{Theorem~\ref{remark:sl2q}} \begin{remark:sl2q} The existence of an $SL(2, \Z)$ transformation between sets of slopes $c$ and $c'$ is a sufficient condition to guarantee that $\mathcal{W}_{T^2, c}$ and $\mathcal{W}_{T^2, c'}$ are Weinstein homotopic, but it is not necessary (even when $\mathcal{W}_{T^2,c}$ and $\mathcal{W}_{T^2,c'}$ are both realizable as complements of partially smoothed toric divisors). \end{remark:sl2q}
+{Theorem~\ref{remark:sl2q}} \begin{remark:sl2q} The existence of an $SL(2, \Z)$ transformation between sets of slopes $c$ and $c'$ is a sufficient condition to guarantee that $\mathcal{W}_{T^2, c}$ and $\mathcal{W}_{T^2, c'}$ are Weinstein homotopic, but it is not necessary (even when $\mathcal{W}_{T^2,c}$ and $\mathcal{W}_{T^2,c'}$ are both realizable as complements of partially smoothed total toric divisors). \end{remark:sl2q}

-We also expect to find further examples with equivalent Weinstein complements through an almost toric extension of Theorem~\ref{thm:toricWein} via mutations of almost toric manifolds.
+We expect to find further examples with equivalent Weinstein complements through an almost toric extension of Theorem~\ref{thm:toricWein} via mutations of almost toric manifolds.
 Example~\ref{remark counterexample} provides some evidence towards this expectation.

-Next, we provide results applying our procedure in specific instances.
-As part of the proof of Theorem~\ref{thm:cotangentdiagram} we first establish the base case, to establish the Gompf standard handle diagram for $D^*F$ with no additional $2$-handles attached.
-In~\cite{Gompf}, Gompf produced Weinstein handle diagrams which are \emph{diffeomorphic} to $D^*F$.
-Although it was expected that these structures were Weinstein homotopic to the canonical (Morse-Bott) Weinstein structure on the cotangent bundle, the proof was lacking in the literature (see \cite{Ozbagci, OzbagciC} for the contact case).
-Because we build off of this Weinstein homotopy in establishing our procedure, we fill this gap here.

-{Theorem~\ref{thm:cot}} \begin{thm:cot} The Gompf handlebody diagram for $D^*F$ corresponds to a Weinstein structure which is Weinstein homotopic to the canonical Weinstein structure on the cotangent bundles of a surface. \end{thm:cot}

-Note that in the case that $F$ is a torus, this result follows from a classification of fillings by Wendl~\cite{Wendl}.
-Our proof is more direct and applies to all surfaces.
+We conclude our paper by applying our procedure to specific examples.
 Beyond the base case, the Weinstein diagrams we produce with Theorem~\ref{thm:cotangentdiagram} are generally new.
-To initiate the exploration of Weinstein manifolds occurring as the complement of log Calabi-Yau divisors, in Section~\ref{section examples}, we carry out the procedure of Theorem~\ref{thm:cotangentdiagram} to produce Weinstein handlebody diagrams for a variety of examples of complements of partially or fully smoothed toric divisors.
+In Section~\ref{section examples}, we carry out the procedure of Theorem~\ref{thm:cotangentdiagram} to produce Weinstein handlebody diagrams for a variety of examples of complements of partially or fully smoothed total toric divisors.
 We then apply sequences of Weinstein Kirby calculus moves to simplify the diagrams.
 We analyze these simplified diagrams to construct Lagrangian submanifolds in these Weinstein $4$-manifolds, and compute their homology.
 For a gentler introduction to Weinstein Kirby calculus and two more examples of our algorithm see~\cite{ACGMMSW1}.
 The following are a selection of the results we obtain in Section~\ref{section examples} by applying our algorithm to different toric manifolds.